Dark-Peace/Useful-online-apps-for-devs-creative-people/README.md

  2. [Dither Me This](https://doodad.dev/dither-me-this/) : Best dithering app.
 Multiple dithering algorithms, change color palette and reduce file size.
  3. [Sketchpad](https://sketch.io/sketchpad/)  : best drawing app when you're sharing screens in an online call and you want to draw a quick sketch for your teammates.
  4. [GIF to Sprite Sheet](https://onlinegiftools.com/convert-gif-to-sprite-sheet) : Convert a Gif to a spritesheet and conversly.
- 5. [Pixelorama](https://orama-interactive.itch.io/pixelorama) : Best Online pixel Art editor.
+ 5. [Pixelorama](https://orama-interactive.itch.io/pixelorama) : Best Online Pixel Art editor.
+ 6. [PIXA](https://pixa.pics/) : Pixel Art editor (more like modifier, don't use that for actually drawing) which let you apply filters on your creations among other things.

 ### Color related